 On appeal, FTB urged the Court to utilize the same analysis used in City of Boulder and Ransdell; that is, in reviewing for discretionary function immunity for FTB, the Court should apply the same analysis applied to Nevada government entities to look past the labels and examine the actual evidence presented at trial and the admissions made by Hyatt's counsel and expert witnesses.
-AOB at 52:19-

-- 53:3.
-Although this Court did that in City of Boulder, Ransdell, and other decisions involving Nevada government agencies, as to FTB the Court did not, thereby depriving FTB of any genuine evaluation for discretionary function immunity protections.
-In other words, the Court treated California differently than Nevada's home-state agencies. - D. By Allowing Hyatt to Try the Audit Conclusions as Intentional Torts and Deeming the District Court's Errors "Harmless," this Court Deprived FTB of the Deference the Court Has Provided to Nevada Government Agencies.
+AOB at 52:19-53:3.
+Although this Court did that in City of Boulder, Ransdell, and other decisions involving Nevada government agencies, as to FTB the Court did not, thereby depriving FTB of any genuine evaluation of discretionary function immunity protections.
+In other words, the Court treated California differently than Nevada's home-state agencies.